Genital Warts

-What are Warts (HPV)?
+What are warts (HPV)?

 Warts are growths on the skin caused by the human papillomavirus (HPV), a common sexually transmitted infection (STI).